Network guide

 Items not supported

 Although PingOne Advanced Services is hosted in AWS, it doesn’t have all the features and functionality available with AWS.
-Much of the network is automated, so PingOne Advanced Services only support items and settings that its automation supports.
+Much of the network is automated, so PingOne Advanced Services only supports items and settings that its automation supports.

 The PingOne Advanced Services customer hub can only be connected to a single network.
 The platform does not allow for a production/non-production split.